Complete Guide to

 LED fixture replacement retrofit pros:

-- Maximum control over light output and placement (great for situations where lighting design is paramount)
+Maximum control over light output and placement (great for situations where lighting design

 LED fixture replacement retrofit cons: